Shopify vs Etsy: Which platform is best for online sellers?

 Our print on demand platform offers a range of solutions for your Shopify and Etsy orders.
 From picking and printing to packing and shipping, we handle everything from the second we receive your order, leaving you free to focus on growing your business.
 The best part?
 Prodigi is 100% free to use.

 If you’re a Shopify seller looking to dropship premium print on demand products to customers all over the world, look no further.
-Our fully integrated Shopify app gives you access to automated order processing, an exclusive range of Shopify products and state-of-the-art product design tools — we even offer a concierge service to help you get up and running in the app, ensuring everything is in place for you to start selling straight away.
+Our fully integrated Shopify app gives you access to automated order processing, an exclusive range of Shopify products and state-of-the-art product design tools.
 You can also process single or bulk orders through our manual order form, where you can order thousands of products and use your personalised dashboard to check production progress and track shipments.

 While we’re not quite fully integrated with Etsy just yet (watch this space), we do provide a couple of simple workarounds.
 If you already have a Shopify store, you can either download our Shopify app, add all the products you want to sell and then choose from one of the many apps that allow you to synchronise your catalogue between Shopify and Etsy.
 If you don’t have a Shopify store or just want to sell exclusively through Etsy marketplace, you can use our manual order form to place individual or multiple orders in just a few quick steps.